Cornell High-Performance Computing (HPC) Group

 - Aaron Li

-A group Ghibli-style picture of the Cornell HPC undergraduates—from left: Nolan, Aaron, Zander, Noam, and Thomas.
+A group Ghibli-style picture of the Cornell HPC undergraduates—from left: Nolan, Aaron, Zander, Noam (now PhD student at Yale CS), and Thomas (now MEng student at Cornell CS).

 For a complete list of current and past students, please see my CV.
 I might hire one PhD student with background in parallel programming and interest in high-performance computing for computational sciences next year (to start Fall 2026).
 The admissions process is through Cornell CIS and not through me personally.